-From Friday, November 27, till Sunday, November 29, 2020, Asti hosts Bagna Cauda Day, the three-day global event dedicated to the bagna cauda.
+On November 25th, 26th, 27th and December 2nd, 3rd, 4th 2022 Asti hosts Bagna Cauda Day, the three-day global event dedicated to the bagna cauda.

 On Friday evening, and on Saturday and Sunday, 12,000 people from all over the world have lunch and dinner together, in a collective ceremony that involves Italy, Germany, the United States, Australia, New Zealand, Japan, and even Tonga, in the Pacific Ocean.

 In Asti, the heart of the Festival, plenty of side events animate the streets of the city centre.

 Saturday and Sunday the colonnade in Piazza San Secondo hosts the Bagna Cauda Market where visitors can taste and buy a wide range of seasonal vegetables (cardoons, peppers, cabbages…), extra virgin olive oil, hazelnut oil, kitchenware, wooden toys, and so on.

 In all participating restaurants, Consorzio dell’Asti, whose aim is to safeguard, enhance and promote the Asti DOCG wine, presents the new Barbera d’Asti DOCG Secco, a dry spumante that can be paired with entrées, salumi, cheese, white meat, fish, crustaceans and, obviously, bagna cauda.

 One of the most successful events of the past editions, the flash mob “Barbera Kiss”, was taking place at midnight on Friday and Saturday night: after dinner, bagna cauda lovers can share a “dangerous” garlic-kiss in Piazza San Secondo, Piazza Medici, or in all participating venues.